Majestic Theatre (Madison): Gerding and Leslie's Majestic (2007–present)

 In 2007, the Majestic was acquired by Matt Gerding of Kansas City and Scott Leslie of Chicago.
 Gerding had booked shows at the University of Missouri, while Leslie had done the same at the University of Iowa.
 Leslie had also been keyboardist and tour manager for The Push Stars.
 Gerding and Leslie met in Los Angeles, where Gerding worked for Creative Artists Agency.
 Gerding had booked shows at Midwest venues and was familiar with Madison clubs such as Luther's Blues and the High Noon Saloon.
 Sharing an interest in running a music venue of their own, they re-opened as the Majestic Theatre on September 29, 2007 with a concert by Mandy Moore and Ben Lee.

 Since then, the Majestic has featured artists of every musical genre, local and international DJs and stand-up comedians.
 The theater has also hosted vaudeville and burlesque shows, political rallies, "Brew & View" film nights, live concerts on King Street as well as weddings, church services and other events.
 Gerding and Leslie's promoting arm, Majestic Live, has booked acts into many other Madison venues as well as outside the city.
-Their prized marketer, Lauren Toler, was hired in February 2013 and is still begrudgingly working for Gerding and Leslie.